Translations Now Available - This entire website is now available in multiple languages. Select your preferred language from the menu below.

 The Irony of Block Heater Infrastructure: How Alberta’s Cold Climate is Paving the Way for Electric Vehicles

 A Facebook thread from the Electric Vehicle Association of Alberta (EVAA) reveals several key insights about EV owners’ experiences with charging their vehicles using different power levels, particularly Level 1 (110V/120V) and Level 2 (220V/240V) outlets.
+Here are the main takeaways:

 Read More